mihaelamunteanu/PersonalRecord/README.md

 Application Installation, Task Scheduler, usage)
 - test icon to run app
 - organize folders for Db
-- establish need for users
+- establish need for users - continuam cu user overall
-- schimbari dupa discutia cu Cosmin
+- schimbari dupa discutia cu Cosmin - ok

 # 16.01.2019
 - properties files to save data to (the pdfs) and to read data from...